WheteThunger/SpawnHeli/README.md

 - `spawnheli.attackhelicopter.nocooldown`

 **Caution:** Allowing helicopters to be respawned too frequently could be abused by players to reduce server performance.
 Alternatively, you can rely on the default cooldown configuration option, and/or grant non-zero cooldowns using permissions (see below).

+Allow the player to auto mount their helicopter when spawning or fetching it (requires feature to be enabled in the config, and permissions are only necessary if configured to require permission):
+- `spawnheli.minicopter.automount`
+- `spawnheli.scraptransport.automount`
+- `spawnheli.attackhelicopter.automount`

 ### Fuel permissions